saeedgatson/wikia_homework/README.md

 3. run ‘mvn compile’
 4. run ‘mvn test’

-The calls can also be made in one line like this: 'mvn clean install'
+The calls can also be made in one line like this: `mvn clean install`

 Run test in Chrome from command line by doing the following: